Services

 PropertyDescription

-client(optional) An instance of the docClient from the aws-sdk for use when querying a DynamoDB table.
-This is optional if you wish to only use the params functionality, but required if you actually need to query against a database.
+client(optional) An instance of DynamoDBClient from the aws-sdk to be used when querying a DynamoDB table.
+This is optional if you only wish to use the params functionality, but required if you actually need to query against a database.

 Validation

-When joining an Entity to a Service, ElectroDB will perform numerous validations to ensure the provided Entities are consistently defined.
+When joining an Entity to a Service, ElectroDB will perform several validations to ensure the provided Entities are consistently defined.
 The following is a list of the validations performed on Service creation: